 Also, don’t forget to downgrade your annual fee credit card to a no annual fee credit card.
 This will keep your average age of account intact.

-There’s no hard and fast rule regarding how long a company will let your account sit inactive.
-However, it’s unlikely that they will cancel a card after only a couple months.
+There’s no hard and fast rule regarding how long a company will let your account sit inactively.
+However, it’s unlikely that they will cancel a card after only a couple of months.
 Many wait until the 1-2 year mark, but you probably aren’t going to get a clear answer from them ahead of time.

-A safe rule of thumb is to simply make a small charge using the card every 6 months.
+A safe rule of thumb is to simply make a small charge using the card every six months.
 Then, immediately pay it off once your statement arrives.
 It doesn’t matter whether you buy a pack of gum, pay your utility bill, or buy a big screen with it.
 The point is to just show some activity on the account to avoid closure.